 Consider this.
-You own a small business and you’ve put together a small website.
+You own a small business, and you’ve put together a small website.
 You might have hired someone to do this, but more often than not, people are turning to CMSs (Content Management Systems) like WordPress to build their own sites (Fun fact: 30% of websites are now powered by WordPress).

 Because building your own website is now easier than ever, a lot of the more technical aspects of web design tend to be forgotten in the pursuit of making something cool.
-So you, this hypothetical small business owner, have designed an incredible website and you put it online for the whole world to see.
+So you, this hypothetical small business owner, have designed an incredible website, and you put it online for the whole world to see.
 It’s only a matter of time before the big bucks start rolling in.

 However, you may have neglected some basic SEO aspects that would make Google’s ability to crawl your website difficult to impossible.
 And this isn’t your fault.
 How are you supposed to know about any of this?
-Google has always worked for you when you asked it questions (my kids are 5 years old, by the way!
-Thanks, Google!), so naturally it should work for others when they need your services.
+Google had always worked for you when you asked it questions (my kids are 5 years old, by the way!
+Thanks, Google!), so naturally, it should work for others when they need your services.

 Sadly, it doesn’t work that way.
 Imagine that you’ve built the coolest store in the entire world filled with the coolest things to sell – in the middle of the woods.
-You’ve turned on the lights and opened the doors and you’re ready for business.
+You’ve turned on the lights and opened the doors, and you’re ready for business.
 But because you didn’t put any signs up anywhere to guide people to your store, the only customers you’ll get is the occasional bear that accidentally wanders in.

 You wouldn’t make this kind of mistake in real life, so there’s no reason to do it online.